Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 it snapped under pressure like Henry Hill in Goodfellas.

-The M50x’s hinges do fully rotate, however, and I’m still impressed with how tough these things are.
+The M50x’s hinges do fully rotate, and I’m still impressed with how tough these things are.

 They certainly went through a lot in the 5 years that I owned them from 2013 – 2018.